felddy/foundryvtt-docker/README.md

 ### Running with Docker Compose ###

-1. Create a `docker-compose.yml` file similar to the one below.
+1. Create a `docker-compose.yml` file similar to the one below to use [Docker Compose](https://docs.docker.com/compose/).

     ```yaml
     version: "3.8"